jsoto28/jsoto28/README.md

 - 👋 Hi, I’m Jessi Soto
-- 👀 I’m interested in electronics repair
+- 👀 I’m interested in electronics repair.
+I like taking them apart, like phones, computers, consoles etc. and trying to see what the issue is with them and trying to fix them back to working conditions.
 - 🌱 I’m currently studying computer engineering...
 - 📫 How to reach me sotojessi231@gmail.com...